sponsfreixes/jinja2-fragments/README.md

 The detailed documentation is available at [Read the Docs](https://jinja2-fragments.readthedocs.io/).
 The rest of this README is a summarized version of it.

+## Security

+If you discover a security vulnerability, please report it privately following the instructions in [`SECURITY.md`](SECURITY.md).

 ## Install

 It's just `pip install jinja2-fragments` and you're all set.
 It's a pure Python package